SteeltoeOSS/steeltoe-site/source/1x/steeltoe-introduction.html.markdown

 For more detail on how to use these, see the MySql connector documentation.
 Note: This is a BREAKING change, as it now requires that you MUST explicitly include the packages and versions of the MySql/Entity framework code you wish to use in your application.

-### Postgres Connector
+### PostgreSQL Connector

 Starting with version 1.0.1 of Steeltoe, the direct dependency on the open source Npgsql package has been removed.
-This has allowed the connector to become more flexible in what Postgres ADO.NET providers and versions it supports.
+This has allowed the connector to become more flexible in what PostgreSQL ADO.NET providers and versions it supports.

-For more detail on how to use the connector see the Postgres connectors documentation.
-NOTE: This is a BREAKING change, as it now requires that you MUST explicitly include the packages and versions of the Postgres/Entity framework code wish to use in your application.
+For more detail on how to use the connector see the PostgreSQL connector's documentation.
+NOTE: This is a BREAKING change, as it now requires that you MUST explicitly include the packages and versions of the PostgreSQL/Entity framework code wish to use in your application.

 ### Rabbit Connector